 Grace.
 We as Christians love that word.
 It is our life and our breath, literally and spiritually.
-We know it and hold it close, because it is by God’s grace we are rescued from our sin.
+We know it and hold it close, because it is by God’s grace in Jesus we are rescued from our sin.

 It is not only at the moment of belief that we experience grace, but in our everyday walk.
 Wherever we are, whatever season we’re in, God’s grace sustains us.

 So often we question whether we can handle what’s coming next.
 Will I be able to manage the home after my next baby is born?
 Will I still be friends with her if I share the Gospel?

 Will I trust even if I lose everything?
 Will I stand for Christ if I’m severely persecuted?
 Will my strength fail?